edissyum/opencaptureformem/README.md

 --read-destination-from-filename is related to separation with QR CODE.
 It's reading the filename, based on the **divider** option in config.ini, to find the entity ID
 -f stands for unique file
--p stands for path containing PDF/JPG files and process them as batch
+-p stands for path containing PDF/JPG files and process them as batch -process stands for process mode (incoming or outgoing.
+If none, incoming will be choose)

 ## Apache modifications